-A. Each person paying a utility license fee shall simultaneously file a report to the Bureau in a form satisfactory to the Director.
-The report shall show the licensee's calculations of the license fee, the licensee's gross revenues earned within the corporate limits of the City, and any deductions against the licensee's gross revenues or the amount of the utility license fee.
-Such reports shall be verified by the licensee or an authorized agent to the effect that all statements made therein are true.
+A. Each person paying a utility license fee must simultaneously file a report to the Bureau in a form satisfactory to the Director.
+The report must show the licensee's calculations of the license fee, the licensee's gross revenues earned within the corporate limits of the City, and any deductions against the licensee's gross revenues or the amount of the utility license fee.
+The reports must be verified by the licensee or an authorized agent to the effect that all statements made therein are true.

-B. If a person asserts that any provision of federal, state or local law imposes a limit upon the amount of utility license fees which the City may impose or require from a licensee, the licensee claiming to be within such limitation shall identify in its utility license fee report the specific federal, state or local law, and the service it provides that it claims is subject to the exception.
+B. If a person asserts that any provision of federal, state or local law imposes a limit upon the amount of utility license fees which the City may impose or require from a licensee, the licensee claiming to be within the limitation must identify in its utility license fee report the specific federal, state or local law, and the service it provides that it claims is subject to the exception.

-C. The Director shall have authority to arrange for and conduct audits for all amounts paid under Section 7.14, provided that only payments which occurred during a period of 3 years prior to the date the City notifies licensee of its intent to perform an audit shall be subject to such audit.
-The Director shall make all requests related to the audit in writing.
+C. The Director may arrange for and conduct audits for all amounts paid under Chapter 7.14, provided that only payments which occurred during a period of three years prior to the date the City notifies licensee of its intent to perform an audit will be subject to audit.
+The Director will make all requests related to the audit in writing.
 The Director may determinate the scope of audit in each instance.

-D. The Director shall have authority to issue an administrative subpoena for the purpose of collecting any information necessary to enforce any provision of this chapter.
+D. The Director may issue an administrative subpoena for the purpose of collecting any information necessary to enforce any provision of this chapter.

 1. The Director may inspect, examine, copy and audit any books, papers, records, invoices, and other data needed to determine the accuracy of any license fee due.
-Such records and documentation shall be open for inspection or examination by the Director or a duly authorized agent.
-The Director shall have the authority, after notice, to:
+These records and documentation must be open for inspection or examination by the Director or a duly authorized agent.
+The Director will have the authority, after notice, to: